 The WLC redirects back to the original URL.

 This flow includes several redirections.
-The new approach is to use central web authentication.
+The new approach is to use CWA.
 This method works with ISE (versions later than 1.1) and WLC (versions later than 7.2).
 The flow includes these steps:

 The user associates to the web authentication SSID, which is in fact open.
 No Layer 2 and layer 3 security, only Mac Filtering enabled.

 The user opens the browser.